 Travel is on the rise in Asia.
 Is this really the opportune time for businesses in the region to take advantage of the travel boom?

-At the Web in Travel 2012 conference in Singapore this October, organized by WebinTravel.com, much of the discussion covered the many different viewpoints in the industry.
+At the Web in Travel annual conference in Singapore organized by WebinTravel.com since 2012-2017, much of the discussion covered the many different viewpoints in the industry.
 But one thing was common in the event attended by representatives from Expedia, Air Asia, TripAdvisor, Priceline, Google Travel, Amadeus and Accor.
 Travel in Asia is on a rising trend.
 But is this really the opportune time for the region’s travel-oriented businesses?
 Let’s take a look at each key factor.

 The online climate in the region